If you had to spend crypto today, what would you use it on?

 Q: Which option has the lowest fees?

-A: Fees depend on provider and amount.
+A: Fees depend on the provider and amount.
 Large, infrequent bill payments can be cheapest when done through a low-fee bill-pay service; small retail spends can be expensive if processor spreads are high.

 Q: How should businesses accept crypto payments for bills or retail?